psaurabh11/pythonvs/README.md

 etc

 - After each `Task` it will be listening for `Startup Command`

+- For Exit or Shutdown you can say these `Closing Commands`
+> ['shutdown','quit','exit','shutup']

 - I have tried to make it as similar as other virtual assistants.